mrhelgeklausen/Legacy-of-the-Hellriders/vampireism.md

 ### NEOPHYTE VAMPIRE
-_Prerequisite_: Character Level 4 or higher and the Fledg ling Vampire feat.
+_Prerequisite_: Character Level 4 or higher and the Fledgling Vampire feat.
 Your vampiric powers grow.
 You gain the following traits:

 - You have resistance to necrotic damage.